PlamenStilyianov/CapstoneProject/README.md

 Among all the different features considered useful in stock prediction as outlined by Tatsat et al, (2020), technical indicators and news are the most popular and representative: technical indicators may identify patterns behind the stock price times series, while financial news can indicate upcoming events that influence investors’ decisions.
-The use of the machine learning classification and regression frameworks to build a future stock trend prediction model that combines technical analysis and fundamental analysis (financial news) and reported an excellent backtest performance.
+The use of the machine learning classification and regression frameworks, could be applied to build a future stock trend prediction model that combines technical analysis and fundamental analysis (financial news), also could be extended as a reporting tool of backtest performance.

-A six-step methodology has been used as: data collection, data preprocessing, feature generation, sentiment analysis, feature correlation analysis, and applying machine learning algorithms.
+A six-step CRISP-DM methodology has been used as: data collection, data preprocessing, feature generation, sentiment analysis, feature correlation analysis, and applying machine learning algorithms.

 **Findings:** The best model for predicting the stock trend RandomForestRegressor model with 97.64% training score and 85.57% test score, which has the lowest Root Mean Square Error (RMSE) 11.18, It shows how far predictions fall from measured true values using Euclidean distance.